Supercolony-net/openbrush-contracts/docs/docs/deployment.md

   - Astar canary network `Shiden`
   - `Astar` main network (will support pallet contracts in near futures)
   - Other networks which supports pallet contracts
+- Be sure that you have installed `polkadot.js.org` wallet extenstion for your browser
 - Here you can find how to [Build](https://ink.substrate.io/cargo-contract-cli/#usage) **ink!** smart contract
 - Let's [deploy to local network](#Deployment-on-local-network)
 - You can manuly [call](#Call-the-smart-contract) our deployed contract